Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Device Architectures

 From a Floquet point of view, in the \textit{forward} direction, an input signal with frequency $\omega$ is scattered into a number of Floquet modes at frequencies ($\omega \pm \Omega$, $\omega \pm 2\Omega$, $\omega \pm 3\Omega$, $\ldots$) by the first modulator.
 When passing through the second modulator, these Floquet modes are completely scattered back to the original signal at a frequency $\omega$.
-However, for the \textit{backward} direction, due to the nonreciprocal phase introduced by the time modulation, the energy of the input signal is redirected to other frequencies.
-To operate as an isolator, a frequency filter can be added such that the Floquet modes with frequency $\omega + p\Omega$ for $p\ne0$ are absorbed.
+However, for the \textit{backward} direction, due to the nonreciprocal phase introduced by the time modulation, the energy of the input signal is shifted to other frequencies.
+Therefore to operate as an isolator, a band pass filter must be added such that the Floquet modes with frequency $\omega + p\Omega$ for $p\ne0$ are absorbed.
+According to (\ref{eqn:forward_doerr}) and (\ref{eqn:backward_doerr}), the condition for achieving the strongest nonreciprocal response is that $\phi_1(t-\tau_d) + \phi_2(t) \neq \phi_2(t-\tau_d) + \phi_1(t)$.

 From Fig. \ref{fig:waveguide_tandem}, we observe that the bandwidth of this design is limited by the modulation frequency, $\Omega$.
 One approach for extending the bandwidth to multiples of $\Omega$ is to utilize a configuration consisting of multiple parallel modulators that cancel additional sidebands, as proposed in \cite{doerr_silicon_2014}.
-According to Eqs.~\ref{eqn:forward_doerr} and~\ref{eqn:backward_doerr}, the condition for breaking reciprocity is that $\phi_1(t-\tau_d) + \phi_2(t) \neq \phi_2(t-\tau_d) + \phi_1(t)$.
 Another route towards an increased bandwidth is by utilizing non-sinusoidal phase modulation, e.g. with a square wave modulation \cite{galland_broadband_2013, yang_broadband_MZI_2014}.

 We now discuss the total length $L = L_m + L_d$ of the tandem modulator isolator design.
 For the design where $\theta = \pi/2$, the modulation length required for each modulated segment is

 which is on the order of few millimeters and does not depend on the modulation frequency.
 Here $2A_0\approx 0.77\pi$ such that $J_0(2A_0) = 0$.
 With a small modulation frequency on the order of several MHz, the delay-line length is